Amateur (1994 film): Plot

-Meanwhile, in a hired video Thomas sees Sofia in action and his memory starts returning.
-With Isabelle he retraces his steps and finds the flat where he and Sofia lived.
-Isabelle dresses in one of Sofia's sexy outfits and is on the point of losing her virginity to him when someone enters and the two hastily hide.
-It is Jacques' hit men looking for Sofia, who arrives shortly thereafter only to be tied up by the hit men who begin to torture her.
+Meanwhile, in a hired video, Thomas sees Sofia and his memory starts returning.
+With Isabelle, he retraces his steps and finds the flat where Sofia and he lived.
+Isabelle dresses in one of Sofia's costumes and is on the point of losing her virginity to him when someone enters and the two hastily hide.
+They are Jacques' hit men, looking for Sofia, who arrives shortly thereafter, only to be tied up by the hit men who begin to torture her.
 Bursting out, Thomas and Isabelle throw one hit man out of the window and, freeing Sofia, make off with her in the other hit man's car.
 Sofia suggests they head for the empty country cottage Edward had told her about.
-On the way Isabelle posts the disks to her publisher, asking him to expose the evil of Jacques after having viewed the files while at the apartment.
+On the way, Isabelle posts the disks to her publisher, asking him to expose the evil of Jacques after having viewed the files while at the apartment.

-When the surviving hit man traces them to the cottage, he wounds Sofia before being shot dead by Edward who arrives in a stolen car.
-The four make off before the police arrive and Isabelle directs them to her former convent, where they are given sanctuary and the dying Sofia is tended.
-But the convent is surrounded by armed police, who want Edward for murder.
-Thomas, his conscience awakened by the kindness and care Isabelle has shown, by the realisation of his criminal past, and by guilt over the fate of Sofia, walks out of the front gate and is killed instantly by a police marksman.
+When the surviving hit man traces them to the cottage, he wounds Sofia before being shot dead by Edward, who had arrived in a stolen car.
+The four make off before the police arrive, and Isabelle directs them to her former convent, where they are given sanctuary and the dying Sofia is tended, but the convent is surrounded by armed police, who want Edward for murder.
+Thomas, his conscience awakened by the kindness and care Isabelle has shown, by the realization of his criminal past, and by guilt over the fate of Sofia, walks out of the front gate and is killed instantly by a police marksman.